We each experience a unique mixture of planetary cycles and transits throughout a lifetime.

 A Saturn’s return is your cosmic initiation and rite of passage into adulthood.
 It provides personal growth, but it also invokes a spiritual boost to help you grow into who you are destined to be.

 Growth and development come from Saturn manifesting a wake-up to re-evaluate your life and access a new level of understanding.

 Read next: How to Be a Boss, Based on Your Saturn Sign

 Navigating a Saturn Return Based on Its Natal Sign

-Saturn in Fire Signs (Aries, Leo, and Sagittarius)
+Saturn in Fire Signs

 When in Aries (Fall), Saturn tends to lend discipline that impatient Aries needs to see projects through.
 A Saturn return in Leo may empathize issues with children, relationships, and self-expression.

 While a Saturn return in Sagittarius may help shift life philosophies and beliefs stuck in fanaticism.

 Saturn may limit other aspects, such as creativity, pleasure, and your moral compass.

 Earth signs are the practical and grounded bunch of the zodiac.
 These signs value hard work, stability, and security in all areas of their lives.
 A Saturn return in Taurus, Virgo, or Capricorn emphasizes stepping out of your comfort zone and taking risks.